 At the departmental level, HIST has implemented several strategies designed to encourage students to complete their degrees.
 The department's time to degree has increased significantly since the last time it was measured (2004-2006).
 In that period, median time to degree was 6.1 years whereas in 2014-2016 it increased 1.65 years to 7.75 years.
-The Graduate Studies Committee believes that increased teaching demands on graduate students, especially multiple upper-division courses and teaching more than two courses during the enrollment spike at the University, has contributed to these longer degree times as each additional course preparation delays writing the dissertation.
-Starting in 2016-2017, the Associate Chair/Director of Graduate Studies has been using Karen Kelsky's The Professor Is In as a template in working with students to determine their best options for the job market and to complete their degrees.
-According to Kelsky, producing a solid research record and a strong publication before graduation is essential.
-Though the department has always advocated for students to publish before they enter the job market, most students in the last three years have not done this.
-Instead, they have successfully sold their strong teaching background-indeed, some of PhD students have taught upwards of 1,000 undergraduates in five or six different preparations by the time they leave Arkansas-to secure positions at teaching colleges.
+It is currently just over 7 years (7.075 years).
+The Graduate Studies Committee believes that increased teaching demands on graduate students, especially multiple upper-division courses and teaching more than two courses during the enrollment spike at the University, has contributed to these longer degree times as each additional course preparation delays writing the dissertation, so teaching loads have been reduced accordingly, while doctoral students no longer serve as instructor of record until their fourth year in the program.

 As the job market tightens and students have trouble securing those types of positions, a research record is increasingly becoming important.
-The department has hosted several brownbag sessions surrounding Kelsky's work, including a webinar that she conducted.
-To this end, the department is reviving the research seminar and will be strongly encouraging existing and incoming students to take at least one of these seminars with the aim of producing a publishable article.
+The department has hosted several brownbag sessions for students to present their work in progress.
+Moreover, the department has revived the research seminar and will be newly requiring existing and incoming students to take at least one of these seminars with the aim of producing a publishable article.

 In addition to talking about a research focus, the department has set six years as the guideline by which PhD students should complete their degrees.
 Providing this expectation has encouraged several students to recraft their path towards the degree to meet that deadline.
-To support this research focus and to improve our time to degree, the Graduate Studies Committee created a lecturer leave program in Spring 2017 to enable students to have a semester away from teaching to work on their research and complete the degree within the six-year period.
+To support this research focus and to improve our time to degree, the Graduate Studies Committee created a lecturer leave program in Spring 2017 to enable students to have a semester away from teaching to work on their research and complete the degree within the six year period.
 The committee hopes this will improve the department's time to degree and encourage more research.